 Officers working either from home or remotely anywhere else are reminded of their responsibility for their own health and safety.
-Further details are in the Remote Working Policy and Procedure and the Homeworking (Guidance for Managers and Employees) which can be found on the StaffNet.
+Further details are in the Remote Working Policy

 Lone Working

 Establishing a healthy and safe working environment for lone workers can be different from organising the health and safety of other employees.
 They should not be put at more risk than other people working for the Council